StackVista/stackstate-docs/setup/upgrade-stackstate/sts-release-notes.md

 **Improvements**

-* It is now possible to configure whether ClusterRoles and ClusterRoleBindings need to be installed by the Helm chart using the `cluster-role.enabled` flag.
+* it's now possible to configure whether ClusterRoles and ClusterRoleBindings need to be installed by the Helm chart using the `cluster-role.enabled` flag.
 STAC-11749
 * Added support for interacting with external systems using self-signed certificates.
 STAC-11738
 * Added documentation and support for backup and restore for self-hosted Kubernetes setup.
 STAC-11548